{SLmetrics}: scalable and memory efficient AI/ML performance evaluation in R

 Title: Spatial modelling with GAMs in R

-Date: Thursday, October 31st, 18:00 – 20:00 CEST (Rome, Berlin, Paris timezone)
+Date: Thursday, January 30th, 18:00 – 20:00 CET (Rome, Berlin, Paris timezone)

 Speaker: Sophie Lee is a statistician and educator who teaches a range of statistics and R coding courses to non-statisticians.
 Her goal is to provide accessible, engaging training to prove that statistics does not need to be scary!
 She has a PhD in Spatio-temporal Epidemiology from LSHTM and is a Fellow of the Higher Education Academy.
 Her research interests lie in spatial data analysis, planetary health, and Bayesian modelling.